ichynul/configx/README.md

 ```

 you can copy it to json-eidtor and change it .

+Double click any area of form to sort configs.

 The keys will start with tab-keys in config :